seanjgildea/AwsSolutionsArchitectGuide/SpecifySecureApplicationsAndArchitectures.md

 - VPC peering and VPN are connectivity services and cannot control traffic for security
 - NAT Gateways must be deployed in public subnets

+Bucket Policies
+- Explicit "Deny" will always trump all other permissions
+-

 ## 3.2 Determine how to secure data.

 Data in Transit